- Food & Drink

 Lasserre’s key concepts are discretion, service, and ultra-fine dining.
 A bastion of French haute cuisine, this Michelin-starred Old World-style restaurant aims to offer each guest a refined and charming experience, enhanced by an incredible attention to detail in all areas.
 Dine on classic dishes such as roast pigeon with seasonal vegetables, or spiced duck with roasted figs in red wine sauce, and don’t forget to look up at the frescoed roof by artist Touchagues, which retracts in good weather to reveal the Parisian sky.

 Towering above the Parisian boulevards on the second level of the Eiffel Tower, Le Jules Verne is far from a tourist trap, contrary to what you might assume given the flocks of visitors below.
-With bold modern decor by Patrick Jouin and cuisine by the legendary Alain Ducasse, it offers a classic French menu with contemporary twists, in addition to sweeping views over western Paris through floor-to-ceiling bay windows.
-Rigorously selected ingredients are combined to produce mouthwatering creations such as seared turbot with leeks and black fig sauce, and pineapple and green apple vacherin.
+With bold modern decor by Patrick Jouin and cuisine by Frédéric Anton (of three-Michellin-starred Le Pré Catelan,) it offers a delicate menu with precisly crafted dishes, in addition to sweeping views over western Paris through floor-to-ceiling bay windows.

 L’Ambroisie combines elegant French haute cuisine and Parisian sophistication in the historic heart of the capital.
 Headed by chefs Bernard and Mathieu Pacaudhe, the cuisine is classical, sophisticated and seasonal, creating a unique tribute to every ingredient.
-L’Ambroisie has achieved reader recognition in Elite Traveler’s Top 100 Restaurants in the World.
+One of the best restaurants in Paris, L’Ambroisie has achieved reader recognition in Elite Traveler’s Top 100 Restaurants in the World.